BeccaL95/website_1.0/content/academic-adventures/24_SchmerzTreff.md

 Funfact: I already quite generously use ChatGPT to help me write these posts and to help me turn my website into more of what I want it to be!

-### Brainstorming Storm

-As the event came to an end, one big last brainstorming session tackled the topic of interdisciplinarity.
-While I appreciated the forward-thinking dialogue, it didn't quite hit the mark for me.
-Discussions predominantly revolved around integrating interdisciplinary approaches within healthcare settings, focusing on professionals who work directly with patients.
-This is undeniably a step in the right direction, yet I couldn't help feeling a vital piece of the puzzle was missing.

-#### Patient-Centric Perspectives

-I believe in the power and necessity of patient-centered discourse.
-Beyond individual patient encounters, we should amplify voices from the broader community—those living with conditions we're striving to understand and alleviate.
-There's a nuanced disparity between listening to patients within clinical confines and engaging with them as equal stakeholders.
-This gap often magnifies issues of power imbalance, societal prejudices, and patients' sense of safety and validation.

-#### Bridging Research and Practice

-The link between research and healthcare—how findings translate into bedside manners, treatment methods, and patient communication—was another piece of the conversation I found lacking.
-The fruitful exchange between researchers, clinicians, and patients seems sparse, which leads me to ponder: How effective can interdisciplinary efforts be if they don't actively integrate patient perspectives and research foundations?

 ### A Mixed Bag

 The weekend left me with mixed feelings.
 The event was undoubtedly a positive stride towards collective growth and knowledge sharing.
-Yet, I'm still pondering about the brainstorm session and also how to combine the use of LLMs with my sense of morality / ethics.
+Yet, I'm still pondering about how to combine the use of LLMs with my sense of morality / ethics.

 For now, it's back to the lab.